MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/dpm-support-issues.md

 **Workaround**: None

-### DPM 2010 and later versions can't run on a server running a 32-bit operating system
+### DPM can't run on a server running a 32-bit operating system

 **Issue**: Operating system limitation.

 **Workaround**: Install on 64-bit only.
 For a full list of system requirements, see [Preparing your environment for System Center Data Protection Manager](prepare-environment-for-dpm.md).